 High above Scandinavia is the island of Svalbard (Spitsbergen is the main island) and home to about 2,500 people and about the same number of Polar Bears!
 Winter here is a true adventure and the sun doesn’t rise between November and February.
 Spitsbergen is a must see destination for fabulous wildlife holidays.

-We loved the hotels, particularly the room in Tromso with the view of the sea and mountains.
-The excursions were just what I hoped for, we had wanted to try cross-country skiing for years but having nil experience on skis we were very apprehensive.
+Julie, many, many thanks for the trip you organised for us to Norway for my wife’s surprise birthday present.
+You were so understanding when I outlined all that I wanted to include, patient with my hesitations about whether my wife would be happy with what I was deciding and remained cheerful despite the changes I kept requesting.
+It all paid off, the travel arrangements worked perfectly and we loved the hotels, particularly the room in Tromso with the view of the sea and mountains.
+The excursions were just what I hoped for we had wanted to try cross-country skiing for years but having nil experience on skis we were very apprehensive.
 The young instructor was brilliant, everything was carefully explained (in perfect English of course) and he had so much patience with us that we couldn’t fail to respond by spending more time upright than we had any right to expect – a beautiful day and a fabulous experience.
 We had a mixture of snow and clear skies during the days but mainly snow at night, spoiling our chances of seeing the northern lights – one of our objectives.
 However on our very last night when we were dog-sledding at the Wilderness Centre (another of your recommendations) the clouds cleared and we were treated to the displays we had waited for.
 Shame my camera skills weren’t quite up to capturing them; a good excuse for a return.
 Incidentally my wife was extremely happy when the dog-musher explained that dog teams are always led by the females because they are the more sensible ones and know how to follow instructions!
-(Peter Robinson – Feb 12)

 Wildlife holidays to see Polar Bears in Spitsbergen or other parts of the Arctic including Canada, Greenland or Russia.
 Cruises and kayaking, get up close to Polar Bears.